codelawcorp/terraform-github-repository/README.md

 This is the most complete GitHub repo module out there.
 It bundles all resources related to `github_repository` and abstract complexities of github provider.

+‼️ Before applying:
+- Make sure you have updated local backups of the repos before `terraform apply`.
+- **Pin module's exact version**.

 <!-- BEGIN_TF_DOCS -->

 # Examples